 3) Plan Ahead

-I know…school just started…but the holidays.are.coming.
-Start planning now to help prevent any last minute travel and/or gift costs!
-Have your family members already made his/her wish list?
+I know…school just started…but the holidays are.coming.
+Start planning now to help prevent any last-minute travel and/or gift costs!
+Have your family members already made their wishlist?
 Get ahead of the game by purchasing those items now and avoid the holiday rush.
 This will help avoid holiday stressors and allow you to enjoy quality time with your loved ones!

 4) Routine Routine Routine